DataScienceUIBK/Parse/README.md

 ## 🔧 Fine-tuning

-Fine-tuning utilities are located under:
+Fine-tuning helper scripts and prompts are available in:

 ```bash
 finetune/
 ```

-This directory provides code to convert the benchmark into the format required by TogetherAI fine-tuning.

-Main script:
+Key script:
 - `to_together_ai.py` → converts Parse into TogetherAI-compatible JSONL

 Output example: